 Executive Team and Senior Management

-Mathis has worked on sustainability on six continents and lectured at more than a hundred universities.
-He previously served as the director of the Sustainability Program at Redefining Progress in Oakland, California, and ran the Centro de Estudios para la Sustentabilidad at Anáhuac University in Xalapa, Mexico.
-Mathis has authored or contributed to over 50 peer-reviewed papers, numerous articles and reports and various books on sustainability that focus on the question of embracing limits and developing metrics for sustainability, including Our Ecological Footprint: Reducing Human Impact on the Earth; Sharing Nature’s Interest; Der Ecological Footprint, and WWF International’s Living Planet Report.
+Mathis has worked on sustainability with governments, corporations and international NGOs on six continents and has lectured at more than a hundred universities.
+He previously served as director of the Sustainability Program at Redefining Progress in Oakland, California, and ran the Centro de Estudios para la Sustentabilidad at Anáhuac University in Xalapa, Mexico.
+Mathis has authored and contributed to more than 50 peer-reviewed papers, numerous articles and reports and various books on sustainability that focus on embracing resource limits and developing metrics for sustainability, including Our Ecological Footprint: Reducing Human Impact on the Earth; Sharing Nature’s Interest; Der Ecological Footprint, and WWF International’s Living Planet Report.

 Chief Executive Officer